JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 * an interims layer to dispatch on different parameters in the last section
 * the lowest layer with a specific manifold and no optional parameters for performance

 These three layers are described in more detail in the following.
+The main motivation to introduce this separation is reduction of method ambiguity problems.

 ### Layer I: The high level interface and ease of use